pypa/pipx/docs/tutorial/install-applications.md

 and pipx removes the new environment. pipx records the name; if a later force install, upgrade, or reinstall drops the entry point, pipx restores the existing environment.

 Use one package spec with `--app`.
-Repeat the option to require more than one entry point. `--include-apps-from` can select dependency entry points; `--include-deps` selects all dependency entry points.
+Repeat the option to require more than one entry point. `--include-resources-from` can select dependency entry points; `--include-deps` selects all dependency entry points.

 ### Installing a PEP 723 script